Operations and Training Unit

 • HIPAA Compliance & Reporting

 • EMOD/SME Provider Liaison

 OTU Staff Contacts:

 Cina Fisher – Training Specialist

-Operations - Focuses on strategic planning and projects that are typically coordinated between our partner agencies and divisions within the Department of Health and Social Services.
-This element also participates with process, policy, and regulatory development as well as monitoring HIPAA compliance within the division.
+Focuses on strategic planning and projects that are typically coordinated between our partner agencies and divisions within the Department of Health and Social Services.
+This element also participates with process, policy and regulatory development in support of SDS programs.

 – SDS recently added 3 fulltime fair hearing representatives to handle the due-process caseload for Medicaid Waiver and PCA programs.
 Their role is to represent the division’s position for all service reductions/denials related to program eligibility and service delivery.
 While fair hearings are not considered court proceedings, they are conducted formally with an Administrative Law Judge (ALJ) presiding over each case.
 Mediation and resolution proceedings are also methods available to resolve disagreements.

 – Making NEMT authorizations for Medicaid waiver recipients started on Oct 21, 2013 as a pilot project to alleviate high call traffic to Conduent.
 Due to its popularity, this resource is now routinely available.
 Authorizations are limited to ground transportation provided within Alaska and excludes ground transportation associated with air travel and/or hotel accommodations for travel between Alaska communities and the lower 48 states.
 NEMT authorizations are received and confirmed by phone at least 24-hours in advance and then faxed to participating transportation providers.
 The contact number for reaching this service is 907-754-3500 and is staffed M-F, 8:00-4:00.